 Mohammad Nooruddin Amin

-This profile was prepared when Mohammad Nooruddin Amin was elected to the Ashoka Fellowship in 1996.
+This description of Mohammad Nooruddin Amin's work was prepared when Mohammad Nooruddin Amin was elected to the Ashoka Fellowship in 1996.

 The New Idea